7 façons de combattre le stress naturellement - Epycure

 • Use an essential oil diffuser to breathe in their aroma and get a subtle dose of well-being

-And of course, reduce stress factors arising from your lifestyle by maintaining a balanced diet rich in fruits and vegetables, quality proteins and good fats, avoiding overwork at work, and limiting your exposure to toxic or controversial substances. from household products and cosmetics.
+And of course, reduce stressors from your lifestyle by maintaining a balanced diet rich in fruits and vegetables, quality proteins and healthy fats, avoiding overwork, and limiting your exposure to toxic or controversial substances from household products and cosmetics.

 Sources: